tuanpc7/forecast_customers_churn/README.md

 ## Objective

-This file provides the credit card information and based on this data, we will try to forecast the customer who can higher chance to close account.
+This project aims to forecast the customers who can higher chance to close their credit card account.

 ## Data Source.

-The data*set was downloaded from Kaggle. https://www.kaggle.com/c/1056lab-credit-card-customer-churn-prediction
+The data set was downloaded from Kaggle. https://www.kaggle.com/c/1056lab-credit-card-customer-churn-prediction

 ## Data Description